Fernando Ramos da Silva: Life after Pixote

 Da Silva's newfound success landed him a one-year contract on TV Globo in the prime-time soap opera O amor é nosso.
 However, he was soon fired, apparently for missing filming sessions, although his inability to read lines due to his illiteracy may have contributed to the perception that he was lazy.

 After being fired from the soap opera, da Silva appeared in a small role in Gabriela, a movie by Bruno Barreto.
 He subsequently went to acting school where he dropped out after just two days.

 Da Silva struggled to recapture his fame and eventually returned to the street life he had come from.
-In 1984 he was arrested on robbery charges in Diadema, one of several charges that would become a frequent occurrence for the former child star.
+In 1984, he was arrested on robbery charges in Diadema, one of several charges that would become a frequent occurrence for the former child star.

 Da Silva married Maria Aparecida Venancia da Silva in 1985, with whom he had one daughter, Jacqueline.

 Death and surrounding controversy

 On 25 August 1987, da Silva was shot by three policemen who claimed he had got into a shootout with them after being involved in a mugging.
-His sister Maria Aparecida Luz challenged the official report, claiming that he was unarmed and had fled a police raid.
+His sister challenged the official report, claiming that he was unarmed and had fled a police raid.
 While the police report stated that da Silva had been shot while resisting arrest, a forensic examination showed that he had been shot while lying on the ground.
 Both his wife and mother called the shooting "a police execution."

 The story of Fernando Ramos da Silva is depicted in the 1996 biographical film Quem Matou Pixote?.